-- Crimson Dynamo is a Soviet scientist who invents an armored suit which also allows to control electricity.
+- Crimson Dynamo is a Soviet scientist who invents an armored suit which also allows the wearer to control electricity.

 - Soviet scientists trying to get a leg up on American engineering with bizarre creations like Mongu and the Titanium Man formed the glut of Iron Man's original rogue's gallery.